erintherad/sfmoma_artist_app/README.md

 ![artwork](./public/artwork.png)

 Users can also search for artwork based on keyword.
 A list of results will dynamically appear along with relevant high-level information about each piece.
 Users can browse throughout the results and they may click on each piece to forward them back to the SFMOMA website which contains additional information about each piece.

-This dashboard was created with minimal and clean material design aspect in  mind.
-The site is also fully responsive for mobile viewing.

 ## How to run this app